Health Care Reform - Medicaid Expansion

 Chronic disease management

-Each managed care plan has contracts with different doctors and different pharmacies.
-Each managed care plan also covers different prescriptions.
+Each managed care plan has contracts with different doctors and pharmacies.
+Each plan also covers different prescriptions.

 When they approve you for Medicaid Expansion, talk with your doctor and pharmacy.
-See if they are signed up with a Healthy Options managed care plan.
-If so, ask the Health Care Authority to switch you to that managed care plan.
-You can call the Health Care Authority at 1-800-562-3022 to ask them to switch you to a different managed care plan.
-You can switch managed care plans as often as every month.
+See if they are signed up with an Apple Health managed care plan.
+If so, call the Health Care Authority (HCA) at 1-800-562-3022.
+Ask the HCA to switch you to that managed care plan.
+You can switch plans as often as every month.

-If your doctor or pharmacy is not signed up with a Healthy Options managed care plan, you might be able to get a special exception to keep seeing that doctor or pharmacist.
+If your doctor or pharmacy is not signed up with an Apple Health managed care plan, you might be able to get a special exception to keep seeing that doctor or pharmacist.
+Read Apple Health Managed Care and Your Rights: Medicaid in Washington State.

 Yes.
 You should report changes immediately if you or someone in your household: